haseeb475/haseeb475/README.md

 - 👋 Hi, I’m @haseeb475
-- 👀 I’m interested in cyber security & artifical intelligence.
+- 👀 I’m interested in data science.
-- 🌱 I’m currently learning ethical hacking.
+- 🌱 I’m currently learning web development.
-- 💞️ I’m looking to collaborate on any security realted research project.
+- 💞️ I’m looking to collaborate on any data science realted research project.
 - 📫 How to reach me haseeb277476@gmail.com
 <!---
 haseeb475/haseeb475 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.